Full Disclosure - 3I ATLAS

 Chapter II - Memetic Threads

-Contact’s analysts soon identified a deep problem as well, narrative fragility.
+Contact’s analysts soon identified a deep problem: narrative fragility.

 Humans were a story-driven species in a high-powered tool shop.
-Their myths could mobilize faster than their reasoning, and their fear could breed movements the way warm water breeds bacteria.
-Scarcity had shaped their minds to prioritize belonging and certainty, because in a tribal environment exile is death and doubt is dangerous.
+Their myths could mobilize faster than their reasoning, and their fear could breed movements like warm water breeds bacteria.
+Scarcity had shaped their minds to prioritize belonging and certainty because, in a tribal environment, exile is death and doubt is dangerous.

 So the Culture began working through memetic drift, not just physical nudges.